self-actuated/docs.actuated.com/docs/tasks/local-github-cache.md

-# Run a local GitHub Cache
+# Task: Run a local GitHub Cache

 The cache for GitHub Actions can speed up CI/CD pipelines.
 Hosted runners are placed close to the cache which means the latency is very low.
 Self-hosted runners can also make good use of this cache.
 Just like caching container images on the host in [a registry mirror](/tasks/registry-mirror/), you can also get a speed boost over the hosted cache by running your own cache directly on the host.